-Take a look at the shoulder positioning of the individual in the photo (above right).
-Because of the extra soft tissue in her upper arm, her shoulder and hence her arm are forced into a resting position that is further out to the side than normal.
+Consider the shoulder positioning of an obese individual.
+Because of the extra soft tissue in their upper arm, their shoulder and hence their arm are forced into a resting position that is further out to the side than normal.
 This places adverse tension on rotator cuff tendons, the joint capsule, and the supporting ligaments of the shoulder.
 If this abnormal positioning goes on for too long, it is entirely possible that this individual will develop rotator cuff tendonitis.

 The same applies to the mechanics of joints of the hip, knee, and ankle.
 The illustration (left) shows very clearly how extra fat tissue in between the thighs affects the lower extremities.
 The individual seen is forced to place his/her feet further way from midline than normal.
 The resulting positioning of the knees and hips are changed, causing rotation of the hips and uneven weight bearing across the knee joint surface.